MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-export-sharing.md

 1. Under **Apply to**, select the scope of users that the setting will affect.
 1. Select **Apply** to save your changes.

-If you have this setting off, users in the organization cannot subscribe content to B2B users, and B2B users can't create their own email subscriptions.
+If this setting is off, only users in your organization can create and receive email subscriptions.

 > [!IMPORTANT]
 > The **Allow email subscriptions to be sent to external users users** switch will be automatically turned off if the **B2B guest users can set up and be subscribed to email subscriptions** switch is turned off.
 This is because B2B users are external users that have been granted elevated permissions to get content.
 Since B2B guest users have higher permissions than other external users, if they can't get the email subscription neither can the other external users.